Leigh Nash

-Leigh Anne Bingham Nash (/li:/ LEE; born June 27, 1976) is an American singer and songwriter who is the lead vocalist for the Christian alternative rock band Sixpence None the Richer and was also a member of Fauxliage.
-Her debut solo album, Blue on Blue, was released in August 2006.
-Nash has released two other solo albums in 2011 and 2015.
-Nash has two Grammy nominations: "Best Pop Performance By A Duo Or Group With Vocal" in 1999 and "Best Rock Gospel Album" in 1998.
+Leigh Anne Bingham Nash (/li:/ LEE; born June 27, 1976) is an American singer and songwriter.
+She is best known as the lead vocalist of the Christian alternative rock band Sixpence None the Richer, and was also a member of the musical collective Fauxliage.
+Her debut solo album, Blue on Blue, was released in August 2006, followed by two additional solo albums in 2011 and 2015.
+Nash has received two Grammy Award nominations: Best Rock Gospel Album in 1998 and Best Pop Performance by a Duo or Group with Vocal in 1999.

 Early life

 Leigh Anne Bingham Nash was born in New Braunfels, Texas.
 She started singing country music and learning old country songs on the guitar at the age of 12.
 She had several years of experience singing in local cafes with a band and performed regularly at a Texan country & western dance hall.
 She met guitarist and songwriter Matt Slocum at a church retreat in the early 1990s.